saas-js/saas-ui/README.md

 ### Core

-40+ essential open source components built on top of Chakra UI.
+40+ essential open-source components built on top of Chakra UI.
 Everything you need to build

 - Authentication screens
-- Powerfull forms manager
+- Powerful forms manager
 - DatePicker / DateRangePicker
 - Stepper, Timeline, DataTable and much more.